 I use EO data to identify damaged areas or potential cascading hazards following a disaster, which support civil protection authorities and international humanitarian communities in planning the logistics of relief action.
 I built most of my experience by leading EO activities for the processing of satellite data needed to reconstruct the evolution of volcanic activity that led to the Anak Krakatau 2018 collapse and tsunami4,5.

-Since then, I have become an authorised user of the Disaster Charter (https://disasterscharter.org/web/guest/home).
-The Charter is a worldwide collaboration, by which satellite data are made available for the benefit of disaster management.
-By combining EO data from different space agencies and commercial provides, the Charter allows expertise to be coordinated for rapid response to major disaster situations.
-Equally importantly, the Charter prompts participating space agencies to release satellite data at no cost.
+Since then, I have become an authorised user of the Disaster Charter.
+The charter is a worldwide collaboration, by which satellite data are made available for the benefit of disaster management.
+By combining EO data from different space agencies and commercial provides, the charter allows expertise to be coordinated for rapid response to major disaster situations.
+Equally importantly, the charter prompts participating space agencies to release satellite data at no cost.

-This gave me a unique opportunity to map the lava flows from space7 and estimate a total lava extent of ~9.4km2 with ~1,100 infrastructure affected (as of the 27th of May).
+This gave me a unique opportunity to map the lava flows from space7 and estimate a total lava extent of about 9.4 km2 with around 1100 infrastructure affected (as of the 27 May).
 Although this is a preliminary analysis that has not yet been validated in the field (Figure 2), this piece of information was key for the BGS volcanology team to work in collaboration with the Goma Volcanological Observatory and assess eruptive volume calculations, vent identification, and probabilistic lava flow hazard assessments.

 This Nyiragongo event shows how international initiatives provide organizations working on the front lines, like BGS, with the opportunity to increase the impact and effectiveness of our science by having quick access to EO data.
 However, I believe that the next step forward in the uptake of EO for disaster response lies in capacity-building activities, in an effort to help lower- and middle-income countries use and benefit from space-based technologies not just at the response stage but, more importantly, during mitigation and preparedness, key phases to assess a region’s vulnerability and mitigate the risk.